-Ayalew et al.^[48] have also indicated that HG is correlated with the weight of the animals, as the thoracic cavity houses most of the vital organs responsible for the wellbeing of the animals.
-The weights of the animals are also correlated with their skeletal dimensions, as the weight of the bones comprises the bulk of their weight of the animals^[36].
-Thus, the wider and longer the bones, the higher the weight of the animal^[34].
-Again, the results also indicated that HG had a high and positive phenotypic correlation with BL (r = 0.53), while modest correlation was observed with HG and WTH (r = 0.41) and HG and RH (0.32).
-On the same note, WTH maintained a positive and high phenotypic correlation in indigenous Sabi sheep females of r = 0.51 and r = 0.66.
-The result of the current study shows that the live body weight and most linear body measurements of goats vary significantly with species.
-Hassan and Cirom^[49] observed a correlation coefficient for BWT and HG of two experimental groups of r = 0.95 and r = 0.84, respectively, which was on the upper side as compared to our results in both indigenous Sabi Matabele goat females (r = 0.73 vs. 0.79).
+Ayalew et al.[48] have also indicated that HG too is correlated with the weight of the animals as the thoracic cavity houses most of the vital organs responsible for the wellbeing of the animals.
+The weights of the animals are also correlated with the skeletal dimensions as weight of the bones comprises a bulk of the weight of the animals[36].
+Thus, the wider and longer the bones, the higher are the weight of the animal[34].
+Again, the results also indicated that HG had a high and positive phenotypic correlation with BL (r = 0.53) while modest correlation was observed with HG and WTH (r = 0.41) and HG and RH (0.32).
+On the same note WTH maintained positive and high phenotypic correlation in indigenous Sabi sheep females of r = 0.51 and r = 0.66.
+The result of the current study shows that live body weight and most linear body measurements of goats vary significantly with species.
+Hassan and Cirom[49] observed a correlation coefficient for BWT and HG of two experimental groups of r = 0.95 and r = 0.84, respectively, which was on the upper side as compared to our results in both indigenous Sabi Matabele goat females (r = 0.73 vs. 0.79).

-For indigenous Matabele goats, using a simple regression equation where one LMB is fitted, the best prediction equation was given by HG ($R^2 = 63\%$) in Table 3.
-This was followed by BL ($R^2 = 0.50$).
-WTH gave a modest coefficient of determination of R^2 , while the poorest prediction equation was recorded by RH.
-The coefficient of determination (R^2) ranges from 32% to 63%.
-This implies that 32% to 63% of the variation in body weight in indigenous Matabele goats was accounted for by the linear body measurements.
-The outcome of using a simple regression equation where one LBM was fitted for indigenous Sabi sheep females-maintained HG has the best predictor of body weight with a coefficient of determination of $R^2 = 0.54$.
-It was reported that the most significant BWT predictor was HG in beetal goats[^{50]}.
-Reported R^2 values ranged from 0.16 to 0.69 using different body measurements in beetal goats, with the maximum value reported for WH and HG.
-The rest of the LBMs were poor in body weight, WTH ($R^2 = 0.16$), RH ($R^2 = 0.13$), and BL ($R^2 = 0.10$) in indigenous Sabi sheep.
+For indigenous Matabele goat using simple regression equation where one LMB is fitted the best prediction equation was given by HG ( $R^2 = 63\%$ ) Table 3.
+This was followed by BL ( $R^2 = 0.50$ ).
+WTH gave a modest coefficient of determination of $R^2$ , while the poorest prediction equation was recorded by RH.
+The coefficient of determination ( $R^2$ ) ranges from 32% to 63%.
+This implies that 32% to 63% of the variation in body weight in body weight in indigenous Matabele goat was accounted for by the linear body measurements.
+The outcome of using simple regression equation where one LBM was fitted for indigenous Sabi sheep females-maintained HG has the best predictor of body weight with a coefficient of determination of $R^2 = 0.54$ .
+It was reported that the most significant BWT predictor HG in Beetal goats[50].
+Reported $R^2$ values ranging from 0.16 to 0.69 using different body measurements in Beetal goats with the maximum value reported was for WH and HG.
+The rest of LBMs were poor of body weight, WTH ( $R^2 = 0.16$ ), RH ( $R^2 = 0.13$ ) and BL ( $R^2 = 0.10$ ) in indigenous Sabi sheep.